-Two deep mesh pockets that are hidden by a front panel, items will not fall out and pick pockets will not be able to easily get at your items.
-Large zippered top pocket, inner pockets and divider really keeps things organized.
+Two deep mesh pockets that are hidden by a front panel, items will not fall out and pickpockets will not be able to easily get at your items.
+Large zippered top pocket, inner pockets and divider really keep things organized.

 - Lightweight small pack with a lot of pockets and storage, well designed and thought out backpack.

 Osprey Packs Stratos 24 Backpack

 This daypack has a small internal frame for structure.
 The pack has contoured padded shoulder and hip belts.

 The body of the pack also contours to conform to the curve of your back to make carrying a load more comfortable.

 The pack has loops and bungees to secure items to the pack.
 The front of the pack has a large stretch mesh pocket, big enough for a light jacket.
 Small zipper pocket at the top.
 Sides have smaller stretch mesh pockets.

 There are zippered mesh pockets on the hip belts.
 The pack is compatible with a hydration system and the hydration bladder can sit outside the back, under the mesh between the mesh and the main pack compartment.

 The pack has a sternum strap with included whistle.
 Pack has compression straps on the inside of the mesh pockets so you can compress the pack but still use the outside pockets.